ITHedgeHog/spms-net/README.md

-# getspms/SPMS.Net
+# SPMS.Net

-This is a hosted version of SPMS.Net which will be made available as an open source project, supported hosting to be provided by getspms.net
+This is a hosted version of SPMS.Net which will be made available as an open source project

 ## Discord